AdamJ/AdamJ/README.md

   <img src="https://img.shields.io/badge/github%20-%23121011.svg?&style=for-the-badge&logo=github&logoColor=white" alt="GitHub proficiency badge" aria-hidden="true"/>
 </p>

-## Hi there 👋!
+# Hi there 👋!

-I create websites, designs, and prototypes for the enterprise world.
-I primarily use **Figma** for designing, **Procreate** for sketching, and various libraries for prototyping.
-When possible, I share my work with the open source community in order to help others, just as it has helped me.

-If you would like to see my work not available on GitHub, you can visit [adamjolicoeur.com](https://www.adamjolicoeur.com).
+I'm a driven and passionate UX designer, specializing in data-intensive designs.
+You can find my work in products from Red Hat and Amazon, and in such communities as [Figma]() and [GitHub]().

 ## Stats <img src="https://visitor-badge.laobi.icu/badge?page_id=page.id" aria-hidden="true">